void-linux/void-packages/Manual.md

 ### Build options

-Some packages might be built with different build options to enable/disable additional features; `xbps-src` allows you to do this with some simple tweaks to the `template` file.
+Some packages might be built with different build options to enable/disable additional features; The XBPS source packages collection allows you to do this with some simple tweaks to the `template` file.

 The following variables may be set to allow package build options: